tetratelabs/kong2eg/README.md

 This step deploys kong2envoy as a sidecar to Envoy Proxy and sets up an EnvoyExtensionPolicy to use it for request and response processing.

+It also creates a Role and RoleBinding to grant kong2envoy ConfigMap read permissions.
+This is necessary for kong2envoy to load the Kong configuration from the ConfigMap.

 ```bash
 kubectl apply -f manifests
 ```